monktastic/blog/pages/metaphysics/mundane.md

 fears -- all of which depend, inextricably, on your wholehearted faith in the fundamental reality of time.

+If you could perceive the sense in which this is the first (and possibly only) moment of existence, you would be overcome by a glory so profound that it cannot be imagined -- let alone experienced -- within your current cognitive scaffold.

 But this is just the price you pay for being real.
 Far better to bravely face up to the facts than to escape to some fantasy world, after all.
 Time is just a brute fact of life, and the best we can hope to do is make peace with it,